 "Across the Great Wall, we can reach every corner in the world.”

-This was the first sentence ever delivered via email in the history of China, its authors likely unaware of how technologically prescient their message was as an analog world unwittingly awaited the oncoming digital avalanche.
+This sentence was in the header of the first email message ever delivered in the history of China, its authors likely unaware of how technologically prescient their message was as our analog world unwittingly awaited the oncoming digital avalanche.
 The year was 1987.

-Over 30 years later, the same researchers might be disheartened to learn that the incredible communicative tool they helped to pioneer has been seized and manipulated to oppose, oppress, and silence proponents of truth and free speech.
+Over 30 years later, the same Chinese researchers might be disheartened to learn that the incredible communicative tool they helped to pioneer has been commandeered and manipulated to oppose, oppress, and silence proponents of truth and free speech.
 The perpetrators?
-Their own government, of course.
+Their own government, of course (among many others, but that's for another project).

 proof of issues of censorship in china